What is reflow soldering?

 Good Quality PCB, Solder Paste, and Components

 Poor quality of PCB, solder paste, and components will lead to undesirable results.
-If the printed circuit boards were not stored as per the quality requirements, it often results in poor solderability during the reflow process.
-Besides, if the PCB manufacturing is poor, it can result in a general defect known as "Black Pad".
+If the printed circuit boards are not stored as per the quality requirements, it often results in poor solderability during the reflow process.
+Besides, if the PCB manufacturing is poor, it can result in a general defect known as a "Black Pad".

 PCBONLINE is a one-stop advanced PCB manufacturer.
 Sending your Gerber and BOM online to them, you can get a high-quality PCB properly mounted with required components with free design for excellence.

 One important part of the surface mount assembly is the solder paste application on the printed circuit board.
 This is generally achieved by using foil or stencil.
 The stencil is a thin sheet of material (usually stainless steel) with numerous holes.
 The purpose of the solder paste stencil is to accurately insert the right amount of solder paste onto the mount pads.